About the Program

 Length and Commitment

-The post-baccalaureate DNP program is a three-year, full-time program.
-All DNP students are required to come to campus for a four-day session (Tuesday through Friday) each semester that includes: core courses, enhancement programming, specialty courses, and meetings with their advisor.
+The post-baccalaureate DNP program offers three-year and four-year program plan options for completion of program requirements.
+All DNP students are required to come to campus for a one-week session each semester that includes: core courses, enhancement programming, specialty courses, and meetings with their advisor.
 Other requirements vary by specialty.

 Inclusivity, Diversity and Equity